jfffrsn/FEND-build-a-portfolio/README.md

 ### Project 1: Build a Portfolio Site

 - This project is a part of Udacity's Front-End Web Developer Nanodegree.
 It is uploaded on GitHub as a separate repository for grading purposes.
--I used CSS grid for practice
+- I used CSS grid for practice